One Health: The FAO-WOAH-WHO Collaboration

 FAO works closely with WOAH (formerly OIE) and WHO, referred to all together as the Tripartite organizations.
 WHO was a partner in the 2008 establishment of a strategic One Health framework for approaching global health problems.
 In September 2017, a feature page for One Health was included on the WHO website, defining One Health and highlighting important topic areas such as food safety, zoonotic disease, and antimicrobial resistance.
 WOAH (headquartered in Paris, France) was also a partner in establishing a strategic One Health framework in 2008.
 WOAH works to maintain transparency surrounding global animal disease, collect and distribute veterinary information, publish international trade standards for animals/ animal products, improve veterinary services globally, and to promote animal welfare and food safety.

 FAO put forth in 2011 a strategic action plan for One Health, which had the objective to strengthen food security by improving animal production systems and veterinary services and called for action in improving collaborations between animal, human, and environmental health sectors.
 FAO, WOAH and WHO published a new guide to approaching zoonotic disease with a One Health framework in 2019.

 In February 2021, acknowledging the importance of the environment for the One Health approach, the three partner organizations invited UNEP to join the Tripartite.
 In March of the same year, the Tripartite and UNEP agreed to work together on a strategy to apply the One Health approach in the prevention of future pandemics.
 One year later, in March 2022, the Twenty-eighth Tripartite Annual Executive Meeting saw the signing of a memorandum of understanding by all organizations involved to mark the change from a Tripartite to a Quadripartite partnership.

+One health joint plan of action (2022‒2026)

+This Quadripartite partnership was not simply adding a new team member to a coalition.
+On October 2022, the Quadripartite partnership resulted in the development of the One Health Joint Plan of Action.
+This give-year framework was developed to shift threat response from a focus on mitigation and reactivity to one of prevention through the consideration of the human, health animal health, and environmental health.
+This plan is organized into six specific action tracks: